klustrefs/website/content/en/docs/advanced/kind.md

 ## Troubleshooting

-- If the daemonset pods crash with `ImagePullBackOff`, double-check that `ghcr-secret` exists in `klustre-system` or remove the `imagePullSecrets` entry from the daemonset manifest.
+- If the daemonset pods crash with `ImagePullBackOff`, use `kubectl describe daemonset/klustre-csi-node -n klustre-system` and `kubectl logs daemonset/klustre-csi-node -n klustre-system -c klustre-csi` to inspect the error.
+The image is public on `ghcr.io`, so no image pull secret is required; ensure your nodes can reach `ghcr.io` (or your proxy) from inside the cluster.
-- The shim script must be present on every node that runs the plugin; rerun the installation loop if you add more nodes.
+- If the demo pod fails to mount `/mnt/lustre`, make sure the shim scripts were copied to every Kind node and are executable.
+You can rerun the `docker cp ... mount.lustre` / `umount.lustre` loop from step 2 after adding or recreating nodes.
 - Remember that `tmpfs` lives in RAM.
 Large writes in the demo workload consume memory inside the Kind worker container and disappear after pod restarts.
 Move to a real Lustre environment for persistent data testing.

 Use this local experience to get familiar with the manifests and volume lifecycle, then follow the [main Introduction guide](/docs/) when you are ready to operate against real Lustre backends.